ghickman/ghickman.co.uk/source/_posts/2011-07-13-gitolite-gitalist-nginx.markdown

 If you get an error about the location of the config then try the methods suggested [here](http://search.cpan.org/dist/Gitalist/lib/Gitalist.pm#FOR_CPAN_INSTALLS).
 I found none of these worked for me and it was easier to grab the source from [Github](https://github.com/broquaint/Gitalist) and copy `gitalist.conf` to `/usr/local/share/perl/5.10.x/Gitalist/`.

 ### Combining with Gitolite
-Combining Gitolite and Gitalist essentially means pointing Gitalist at the repositories directory of Gitolite.
-Since this is running under your `git` user it makes life a lot easier if your Gitalist has access to read your Gitolite repositories

-Gitosis is running under the `git` user and stores the repositories under `/home/git/repositories/` which won't be accessible to you under a normal user.
+Combining Gitolite and Gitalist is as "simple" as pointing Gitalist at Gitolite's repository directory.
+Gitosis is running under the `git` user and stores the repositories under `/home/git/repositories/` which won't be accessible to you under another user.
 The easiest way around this is to run the `gitalist_server.pl` command as the git user like so:

 `sudo -u git gitalist_server.pl --repo_dir /home/git/repositories/`

+Of course you don't want to be stuck with a command running in the terminal all the time, or having to suffix it with `&` just to have it run in the background so we'll setup [Supervisor](http://supervisord.org/) to handle all of that for us.

+#### Supervisor
+Supervisor looks after a process and can be configured to perform useful duties like autorestarting and running your process under a different user, both of which we're going to take advantage of.
+Thankfully supervisor can be installed with ease, like so:

+`sudo aptitude install supervisor`

+Next you'll need a config file for Gitalist:

+`sudo vim /etc/supervisor/conf.d/gitalist.conf`

+Paste in the following - setting the path to your gitalist_server.pl to the appropriate place if it's not in the default location.

+{{ 1084154 | gist: 'gitalist.conf' }}

+Supervisor has a nifty console front end for controlling the processes it looks after.
+Open it up with `sudo supervisor` and update it to use the Gitalist config with `update`. `status` will show you a list programs you've setup which you can `restart`, `start`, `stop` and `tail` (for program output, `-f` for continuous output).
+The gitatlist server should now be running under Supervisor, you can check by doing `tail gitalist` Supervisor's console and looking at `http://<server>:3000/`.

+#### Nginx
+The simplest way to setup Nginx with Gitalist is to reverse proxy connections back to the gitalist_server process.
+I did play around with setting it up over FastCGI, but that [didn't work out](#fastcgi).

+Create yourself a virtual host in nginx's sites-availabe directory and add the following, changing the server name to something suitable

+{{ 1084154 | gist: 'vhost' }}

+I've setup the logs under `/var/log/gitalist/` since Gitalist installed via CPAN doesn't really have an install directory as such and that's the next logical place.
+However you'll have to create that directory and make it writable by `www-data` so Nginx has access to it.

+Link the virtual host into sites-enabled and test with `sudo nginx -t` to check there are no errors, then reload nginx `sudo /etc/init.d/nginx reload` (or use upstart) and your Gitalist should now be accessible on your domain!

+<strong id="fastcgi">A Note on FastCGI:</strong> I originally tried to setup Gitalist and Nginx using FastCGI and went through a lot of pain and suffering over a few evenings.
+I got pretty close to it working (I had a good half a page of notes for this post) with it only missing styles, images and the ability to display more than the front page before I was pointed at reverse proxying (another hat tip to Mithaldu).

 `cpan FCGI::ProcManager` -> needed to run the fcgi bit